-Part 1: DIGITAL PRODUCTS: QUICK-TIME VIDEO TUTORIALS + BLUES HARP TAB SHEETS FOR INSTANT DOWNLOAD
+Part 1: DIGITAL PRODUCTS: VIDEO TUTORIALS + BLUES HARP TAB SHEETS FOR DOWNLOAD

 For beginning blues harmonica players who want a quick immersion in blues harp basics, I've bundled four beginner's video tutorials into an easy-to-download zip file, with the tab sheets thrown in for free.
 You get "Floyd's Hotel," "Shuffle Blues Rhythm," "Stompin'," and "Basic Blues Harp: Bending the Four Draw," all for under $20.
 Please note: You should work through the videos and tabs in the order I've listed them here.
 (Note: If you're an absolute novice (a "raw beginner"), you may want to begin with my lesson entitled "Raw Beginners Start Here," below, followed by "Oh Susannah," also just below.
 Most beginners, though, do just fine starting with this Beginner's Special.)